webcompat/webcompat.com/CONTRIBUTING.md

 Windows typically doesn't have the *make* tool installed.
 Windows users without *make* should look at the "detailed setup" section below.

-As an alternative to Windows, you can use a cloud IDE such as [Cloud 9](https://c9.io) for a relatively painless setup.
-If you take this route, please ensure to upgrade to the latest Python version with the following.
-(This is to avoid InsecurePlatformWarning that arise when the default Python 2.7.6 is used).
+As an alternative to Windows, a cloud IDE such as [Cloud 9](https://c9.io) can be used for a relatively easier setup.
+If you take this route, please update to the latest Python version with the following.
+(This is to avoid `InsecurePlatformWarning` errors that arise when the default Python 2.7.6 is used).

 ```
 sudo apt-add-repository ppa:fkrull/deadsnakes-python2.7